prototyping-lab/balena-wpe/README.md

 ## Improvements

+- The `timezone` branch:
-The `timezone` branch provides a `TIMEZONE` environment variable to change the local timezone.
-This is useful for webkit-clocks.
+	- provides a `TIMEZONE` environment variable to change the local timezone.
+	This is very useful for displaying live clocks on screen 🕰.
+	- You can set a custom user-agent string via `WPE_USER_AGENT`

-## Environment Variables
+## Time Zones

 - `TIMEZONE` defaults to `Europe/Berlin`
 - See `/usr/share/zoneinfo/` inside the WPE-Container for available timezones.

+## Show me the Clocks!
-- You can set `WPE_URL` to show a live clock such as <http://cubictime.ru/>
+- Set `WPE_URL` to show a live clock such as <http://cubictime.ru/>
+- Tohora runs on port 8080 to let you remotely update the broweser
+- Here is an extensive list of [43 CSS Clocks](https://freefrontend.com/css-clocks/) showcased on CodePen
+-  To prevent CodePen from blocking WPE Webkit, you may need to set a custom user agent string as discussed [here](https://meta.discourse.org/t/embedding-pens-from-codepen/13578)

 ## Deployment